-This beautiful German potato bread is made with Russet potato with their skin on.
+This beautiful German potato bread is made with Russet potatoes with their skin on.
 You will love the crisp crust and the soft & moist crumbs inside.
+They will stay fresh for up to 5 days.

-If you like to bake breads, I urge you to try this German Potato bread.
+If you like to bake breads, I urge you to try this German Potato bread (and my bran bread recipe, too).
 The crust is crisp, and the crumbs are so soft and moist.
 The secret of the texture combination is in using the fresh potatoes, and with their skin on.
 As a result, this German potato bread will keep fresh for 5 days or even longer.
 You can, of course, freeze them as well.

 The recipe itself is extremely simple, which I always look for.
 All you need is bread flour, a couple of russet potatoes, instant yeast salt, and a little bit of olive oil.